Yeah, and I can't believe that nobody's talking about that either.

 The Justice Department's been doing everything it can to get the names of Americans who have Swiss bank accounts.

-The lawyers at the DOJ don't get around.
+The lawyers at the DOJ don't kid around.

-They basically say, give us the names of American account holders, or we will sue the crap out of you.
+They basically saying, give us the names of American account holders or we will sue the crap out of you.

 And there's two stories here.

-The first is the Switzerland bank story, where uh the DOJ is telling Swiss banks, you tell us, or we're going to sue you until you until the cows come home, and these banks are giving up the information.
+The first is the Switzerland bank story where the DOJ is telling Swiss banks, you tell us or we're going to sue you until the cows come home.

 They're giving it up.